texfaq/texfaq.github.io/FAQ-t1enc.md

 # Why use [`fontenc`](https://ctan.org/pkg/fontenc) rather than [`t1enc`](https://ctan.org/pkg/t1enc)?

-In the very earliest days of LaTeX 2e, the only way to use the T1 encoding was [`t1enc`](https://ctan.org/pkg/t1enc); with the summer 1994 ''production'' release, the [`fontenc`](https://ctan.org/pkg/fontenc) package appeared, and provided comprehensive support for use of the encoding.
+In the very earliest days of LaTeX2e, the only way to use the T1 encoding was [`t1enc`](https://ctan.org/pkg/t1enc); with the summer 1994 ''production'' release, the [`fontenc`](https://ctan.org/pkg/fontenc) package appeared, and provided comprehensive support for use of the encoding.